johnoro/java-orders-sqllite/README.md

 - [ ] DELETE /agents/{id} - Deletes an agent *if they are not assigned to a customer or order* (Stretch Goal)

 - [x] GET /customers/orders - Returns all customers with their orders
-- [x] GET /customers/{name}/orders - Returns all orders for a particular customer based on name
+- [x] GET /customers/name/{name}/orders - Returns all orders for a particular customer based on name
-- [ ] GET /customers/{id}/orders - Returns all orders for a particular customer based on custcode
+- [x] GET /customers/id/{id}/orders - Returns all orders for a particular customer based on custcode
 - [x] GET /agents/customers - Returns all agents with their customers
 - [x] GET /agents/orders - Return a list with the agents name and associated order number and order description